Issue Brief

 All bills following two asterisks indicates bipartisan support for the legislation**

-- **Colorado H.B.22-1104 (enacted 2022): Allowed transmission providers to enter into contracts to construct and maintain public recreational trails covering transmission corridors.
+- **CO HB22-1104 (enacted 2022): Allows transmission providers to enter into contracts to construct and maintain public recreational trails covering transmission corridors.

-- Connecticut S.B.4 (enacted 2022): Expanded electric vehicle rebate eligibility to electric bicycles to at least $500 per bicycle and with a priority to residents of environmental justice communities.
+- CT S.B.
+4 (enacted 2022): Expands electric vehicle rebate eligibility to electric bicycles to at least $500 per bicycle and with a priority to residents of environmental justice communities.

-- District of Columbia B.23-0288 (enacted 2020): Mandated that if a road segment undergoing construction has been pre-identified as a candidate for a protected bike lane, bus-only lane or private vehicle-free corridor, then it must be rebuilt with that new feature.
+- DC B23-0288 (enacted 2020): mandates that if a road segment undergoing construction has been pre-identified as a candidate for a protected bike lane, bus-only lane or private vehicle-free corridor, then it must be rebuilt with that new feature.

-- **Illinois H.B.0270 (enacted 2021): Mandated that the state cover 100% of the cost of walking and biking infrastructure on state roads.
+- **IL HB0270 (enacted 2021): mandates that the state cover 100 percent of the cost of walking and biking infrastructure on state roads.

-- New York A.8936A (passed both chambers 2022): Increases state funding for construction and improvements by the Department of Transportation where the municipality agrees to fund a complete street design feature as a component of the project.
+- NY A.8936A (enacted 2022): increases state funding for construction and improvements by the department of transportation where the municipality agrees to fund a complete street design feature as a component of the project.

-- New York S.7824 (enacted 2022): Required the Metropolitan Transit Agency to develop a strategic action plan to improve bicycle and pedestrian access at bridges, stations, and other facilities operated by the authority or its affiliates or subsidiaries.
+- NY S.7824 (enacted 2022): requires the Metropolitan Transit Agency to develop a strategic action plan to improve bicycle and pedestrian access at bridges, stations and other facilities operated by the authority or its affiliates or subsidiaries.

 Empower State Environmental Champions